SenlinOS/SLOS-GIMPainter/README.md

 - Restart GIMP.

-**NOTE:** Uncheck Checkbox to avoid changing the default setting of SLOS-GIMPainter.
+**NOTE:** Do not check the box to prevent changing the default setting of SLOS-GIMPainter.

 - I didn't install SLOS-GIMPainter by copying the corresponding directory to the GIMP-Profile-Folders.
 Because the Checkbox cannot be canceled. (maybe you will accidentally modify the default parameters)
 - My suggested method is to manually open the corresponding directory in the Project Folder by using the (Edit -> Preferences -> Folders...) of GIMP Menu.